brndnmtthws/hdfs/README.md

 Building HDFS-Mesos
 --------------------------
 1. `./bin/build-hdfs`
+2. Run `./bin/build-hdfs nocompile` to skip the `mvn clean package` step and just re-bundle the binaries.
-2. To remove the project build output and downloaded binaries, run `./bin/build-hdfs clean`
+3. To remove the project build output and downloaded binaries, run `./bin/build-hdfs clean`

 Installing HDFS-Mesos on your Cluster
 --------------------------